Pennsylvania's sleepy Senate race could still play key role

 Casey is unopposed for the Democratic nomination.

-Barletta is endorsed by the state Republican Party and is a favorite of President Donald Trump, who Barletta endorsed in the 2016 presidential election.
+Barletta is endorsed by the state Republican Party and is a favorite of President Donald Trump, who Barletta endorsed in the 2016 presidential election even before Trump had won Pennsylvania's primary election.

 Trump asked Barletta to run for U.S. Senate - the pair are on good enough terms that Barletta watched this year's Super Bowl with Trump at the Republican president's Mar-a-Lago club in Florida - and Barletta remains a staunch supporter.